 Why Become an EARS Member?

 In answer to that question, I would have to say, “Fun”.
 What kind of fun, you ask?
-First let me tell you a little about who and what the Emerald Amateur Radio Society is.
+First let me tell you about EARS .

-EARS is an American Radio Relay League (ARRL), affiliated club which means we also have the benefits of the ARRL as a resource for members.
-We meet once a month to share information and conduct club business.
-EARS offers monthly Amateur Radio testing for those who are seeking a new license or an upgrade to their current one.
+EARS is an American Radio Relay League (ARRL) affiliated club.
+As an affiliated club, EARS reaps the benefits of the ARRL as a resource for members.
+We meet monthly to share information and conduct club business.
+EARS offers monthly Amateur Radio testing under the auspices of the ARRL Volunteer Examiner program for those who are seeking a new license or an upgrade to their current one.

 When possible, we offer classes in a variety of subjects including test preparation, antenna building, digital communications, emergency communications and much more.
 EARS has its own VHF/UHF repeater for use by members and the general public.